rstudio/blastula/README.md

     sender = "Mike")
 ```

 Some more notes on style are useful here.
-The `\\` is a helpful line continuation marker.
-It'll help you break long lines up when composing but won't introduce line breaks or new paragraphs.
-I recommend formatting like above with few indents so as not to induce the `quote`-type formatting.
-Any literal quotation marks should be escaped using a single `\`.
-Blank lines separating blocks of text result in new paragraphs.
-And, again, any valid R code can be enclosed inside `{...}` (e.g., `{Sys.Date()}`).
+The `\\` is a helpful line
+continuation marker.
+It’ll help you break long lines up when composing
+but won’t introduce line breaks or new paragraphs.
+I recommend
+formatting like above with few indents so as not to induce the
+`quote`-type formatting.
+Any literal quotation marks should be escaped
+using a single `\`.
+Blank lines separating blocks of text result in new
+paragraphs.
+And, again, any valid R code can be enclosed inside `{...}`
+(e.g., `{Sys.Date()}`).

-After creating the email message, you'll most certainly want to look at it to ensure that the formatting is what you want it to be.
-This is done with the `preview_email()` function.
-It's easy to use!
+After creating the email message, you’ll most certainly want to look at
+it to ensure that the formatting is what you want it to be.
+This is done
+with the `preview_email()` function.
+It’s easy to use\!

 ``` r
 library(blastula)